dannymcgee/vscode-ng-html/README.md

 * Embedded JavaScript blocks in Angular template files do not currently benefit from Intellisense or autocomplete

 ## Limitations
 * "Inline" templates defined in a component.ts file (e.g., as a template literal) do not receive any special syntax highlighting.
 This would require replacing VS Code's [default TypeScript grammar](https://github.com/microsoft/vscode/tree/master/extensions/typescript-basics), and since that grammar receives frequent updates, it would be onerous to keep up to date.
-If, however, VS Code's contributors or another extension adds recognition of the `template` value in an Angular component as embedded HTML, that embedded HTML block should *theoretically* benefit from the syntax highlighting provided by this extension, since this extension overrides the default HTML grammar.
+However, extensions like [this one](https://marketplace.visualstudio.com/items?itemName=natewallace.angular2-inline) which add recognition of the `template` value in an Angular component as embedded HTML should *theoretically* benefit from the syntax highlighting provided by this extension, since this extension overrides the default HTML grammar, but I have not personally tested that theory so don't take my word for it.

 ## License
 MIT